fabric-testbed/K8NetroDevicePlugin/cmd/vfio/README.md

 ## Introduction

-This software is a kubernetes [device plugin](https://kubernetes.io/docs/concepts/cluster-administration/device-plugins/) that exposes PCI devices from the underlying system and makes them available as resources for the kubernetes node.
+This software is a kubernetes [device plugin](https://kubernetes.io/docs/concepts/cluster-administration/device-plugins/) that exposes Netronome PCI devices from the underlying system and makes them available as resources for the kubernetes node.

 ## Building